 In the early dot-com era, Trevor was a lead creative for e-commerce fashion retailer Bluefly.com, where he created notable visuals for the company including their “Style is in the Bag” packaging and advertising campaigns that appeared in Vogue, Harper’s Bazaar, and Metropolitan Home.
 Before moving to New York, he worked as a visual researcher and designer for The Mind of the Market Laboratory, an interdisciplinary qualitative marketing research initiative at Harvard Business School where he was engaged in visual marketing research campaigns and case study development for companies such as Coca-Cola, The Heinz Foundation, Procter & Gamble, Disney, and Hallmark.

-Among other venues, Trevor’s artwork has been exhibited at the California Museum of Photography, the Florida Museum of Photographic Arts, the Los Angeles Center for Digital Art, the Brooklyn Waterfront Artists Coalition, the Orange County Center for Contemporary Art, SCOPE Miami, and the Mobile Photography Awards.
-He has been featured on Tumblr Radar, Art on Tumblr, and in Shooter Magazine.
+Among other venues, Trevor’s artwork has been exhibited at the California Museum of Photography, the Florida Museum of Photographic Arts, the Los Angeles Center for Digital Art, the Morean Arts Center, the Orange County Center for Contemporary Art, SCOPE Miami, and the Mobile Photography Awards.
+He has been featured in Tumblr Radar, AIGA’s New York State of Design 2017, Print Magazine’s 2016 Typography and Lettering Awards, and Creative Quarterly.
 Publications include Fauxlaroids, Toy Poetry, Blümen, and Objectives.
 Trevor earned a B.A. from Bard College in Photography.
-He also studied art and design at the Aegean Center for the Fine Arts and Rhode Island School of Design.
+He also studied graphic design at Rhode Island School of Design.